Direct detection of dark matter: Primordial black hole

 Primordial black holes are black holes that formed very early in the universe, and without the collapse of a star.
 The theory behind primordial black holes is that in the extremely early universe, under one second, random fluctuations would cause local gravitational collapse into black holes.
-Since primordial black holes did not form from stellar collapse, they can have masses far below that of a solar mass, ranging from 10 nano-kilograms to many solar masses.
-However, only primordial black holes with masses above 10^11 kg would still exist today, as any less massive would have completely evaporated via Hawking radiation by the modern era.
+Since primordial black holes did not form from stellar collapse, they can have masses far below that of a solar mass, ranging from 10 micrograms to many solar masses.
+However, only primordial black holes with masses above 1011 kg would still exist today, as any less massive would have completely evaporated via Hawking radiation by the modern era.

 Primordial black holes are plausible dark matter candidates, however arguments based upon their observed abundance cast doubt on their ability to be the only constituent of dark matter.
 Conversely, other research groups claim that gravitational waves detected by LIGO/VIRGO are consistent with primordial black holes making up 100% of dark matter, given if a relatively large amount of them were clustered within the halos of dwarf galaxies.
 An additional inconsistency with this claim is that the primordial black hole mass claimed could overlap with excluded mass range from Kepler micro-lensing.

 The GAIA spacecraft, launched by the European Space Agency is tasked with creating the largest and most detailed map of space and all objects within it ever created, including possible composite dark matter candidates.
 Although not specifically searching for dark matter, it is possible that dark matter scientists will be able to find dark matter among the 1 billion objects it will catalogue during its lifetime.